The FACES of Tennessee Williams

 Chauncy Thomas, actor

-Tennessee Williams St. Louis has been delighted to feature Chauncy's talent and skill in both the 2020 on-air Festival, "Something Spoken," and in the outdoor production of The Glass Menagerie in 2021.
+Tennessee Williams St. Louis has been delighted to feature Chauncy's talents in the 2020 on-air Festival, "Something Spoken," and in the outdoor production of The Glass Menagerie in 2021.

 Chauncy is a former St. Louisan, currently residing in New York City.
-He studied Drama and Psychology at Washington University and has worked locally at St. Louis Shakespeare Festival, The Rep, St. Louis Actors Studio and New Jewish Theatre.
+He studied drama and psychology at Washington University St. Louis and has worked locally at St. Louis Shakespeare Festival, The Rep, St. Louis Actors Studio and New Jewish Theatre.
 In New York, Chauncy has worked with Lincoln Center Education, RIPT Theater Company and Bay Street Theatre and he also has credits with the Alabama and Illinois Shakespeare Festivals.